List of Titans (2018 TV series) characters: Rachel Roth / Raven

-Rachel Roth is the daughter of the interdimensional demon, Trigon.
+Rachel Roth is the daughter of the interdimensional demon Trigon.
 She possesses empathic powers that are capable of causing harm and healing others.
 Adopted by Melissa Roth shortly after she was born, Rachel begins the series unaware of her true identity and abilities.
 As a result, she often struggles to control her powers during the first two seasons.
 The extent of her powers is left ambiguous.

 In the first season, Rachel begins to learn about herself while being targeted by Trigon's associates because of her role in summoning him.
-She seeks the help of Dick Grayson when he appears to her in her dreams and the two team up with Kory Anders and Gar Logan, leading to them reuniting Rachel with her biological mother, Angela Azarath.
-However, Angela is revealed to be in allegiance with Trigon and forces Rachel to summon him under the threat of killing Gar.
+She seeks the help of Dick Grayson when he appears to her in her dreams and the two team up with Kory Anders and Gar Logan, leading to them reuniting Rachel with her biological mother, Angela Azarath, who is revealed to be in allegiance with Trigon and forces Rachel to summon him under the threat of killing Gar.

 In the second season, after defeating Trigon, Rachel joins a new Titans team with Gar and Jason Todd under Dick's tutelage.
 Although Rachel believes her father is dead, she continues to feel his influence while her powers become more unstable.
 She helps defeat Lex Luthor's Cadmus Laboratories by using her powers to allow Dick to break Conner's brainwashing.
 After Donna Troy is killed, Rachel travels to the Amazons' home of Themyscira, believing her powers are capable of bringing Donna back.
 In her absence, Kory and Dawn Granger speculate that Rachel created an illusion of Bruce Wayne that they witnessed.

 In the third season on Themyscira, Rachel tries to resurrect Donna, but fails every time.
 After her punishment for trying to use her powers that involve stacking some rocks into what they were in before, Rachel eventually comes to the conclusion that Donna can't be brought back and leaves the island.
 She later reunites with Gar in Gotham City and joins the Titans in defeating Jonathan Crane and transforming the Lazarus Pit into rain that brings back everyone that was killed.
 Before leaving with the Titans to San Francisco, Rachel uses the Lazarus Pit's dark magic on Crane.

 In the fourth season, Rachel starts to experience visions and seizures which include blood and flickering lights.
 After her battle with May Bennett, Rachel's power is drained by her opponent causing her gem to disappear and her hair to turn white.
+In episode 6, she regains her powers purified and becomes the White Raven.